cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 TODO: Do we need a new project with better code examples?
 The Automate code doesn't make sense anymore either, since it returns a list of vCenters - which we don't use anymore

+TODO: # avaleror: Maybe would be interesing explain a little bit that the Git Respositories Owner has been activated for this point, and the implications that it have.

 "Automate" code can either be developed and written directly in the CloudForms Web UI, or it can be imported from a Git repository.
 We will do the latter:

 1. Navigate to ***Automation*** -> ***Automate*** -> ***Import/Export***